• Skip to primary navigation

 We can see that taro contains more calories and carbohydrates than malanga; however, it also has more fiber per serving.

-Malanga is a better source of vitamin C compared to taro, while taro does not have any vitamin A content.
+Malanga is a better source of vitamin C compared to taro, while taro does not have any vitamin A content - for a sense of how savory, umami ingredients add nutrition and flavor, see nutritional yeast taste guide.

 In terms of potassium content, both these vegetables are nutritious sources.